Six Decades of Excellence

 In 2006, UM-Flint celebrated 50 Years of Excellence.
 The university finally became a residential campus in 2008 when 300 students moved into the First Street Residence Hall, and added a second residence hall with the addition of the Riverfront Residence Hall in 2015.
 That building is also home to the newly renovated Riverfront Conference Center which is Genesee County’s largest conference venue, hosting thousands of visitors each year.

-Today, over 6,400 students are enrolled at UM-Flint.
-Six major academic units, consisting of the College of Arts & Sciences, the School of Management, the College of Health Sciences, the School of Education & Human Services, the School of Nursing, and the new College of Innovation & Technology offer compelling, in-demand programs that prepare students for their futures.
+Today, five major academic units, consisting of the College of Arts & Sciences, the School of Management, the College of Health Sciences, the School of Nursing, and the new College of Innovation & Technology, offer compelling, in-demand programs that prepare students for their futures.

 Professors pour their expertise and creativity into the development of research and service-learning projects that match course curriculum with the world’s most-pressing issues.
 These projects bring learning to life, address community needs, and fulfill students’ desires to contribute to the common good.
 This dedication to service has earned UM-Flint many accolades.
 In 2010 and again in 2019, UM-Flint received the prestigious Carnegie Classification for Civic Engagement.
 Then in 2012, UM-Flint was selected as the first recipient of the “Engaged Campus of Year Award” presented by the Michigan Campus Compact.